Cupoccino and Country Clocks close in Cold Spring

 Jesse Arguello declined to comment on the negotiations.
 In a message posted on Cupoccino’s Facebook page addressed to friends, family and customers, the Arguellos said the closing was bittersweet.

 “We are very sad to leave and will miss all of you but are thinking positive and looking forward to a new adventure and more time with our children, family and friends,” they wrote.
 “Cold Spring/Philipstown is an amazing community.
 We will never forget when John was diagnosed with cancer how you all as a community rallied to support us with love, support, prayer and generous donations.
 With tears in our eyes we say goodbye for now, and wish you all great health and fortune.”

 At Country Clocks at 142 Main St., which opened 26 years ago, Howard Broad sold and repaired antique timepieces.
 When interviewed by The Current in 2011, the Garrison resident said a 17th-century English lantern clock was the oldest in his collection but he declined to name a favorite.
 “It’s like saying, ‘Who’s your favorite child?’ ” he said.
 “There’s something about each one.
 They’re all different.
 They each have a certain character.”

-Broad, who is 65, suffers from Alzheimer’s disease, his spouse, Winfried Dohle, told The Current.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Broad, who is 65, suffers from Alzheimer’s disease, his spouse, Winfried Dohle, told The Current.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.